omundy/dig250-game-art-dev/reference-sheets/Unity-Scripting-02.md

 [`Object`](https://docs.unity3d.com/ScriptReference/Object.html) | Base class for all objects Unity can reference.
 Any public variable you make that derives from Object gets shown in the inspector as a drop target.
 [`Object.name`](https://docs.unity3d.com/ScriptReference/Object-name.html) | The name of the object.
 [`Object.Destroy()`](https://docs.unity3d.com/ScriptReference/Object.Destroy.html) | Removes a gameobject, component or asset.
+[`MonoBehaviour.OnEnable()`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnEnable.html) | This function is called when the object becomes enabled and active.
+[`MonoBehaviour.OnDisable()`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnDisable.html) | This function is called when the behaviour becomes disabled.
+Also called when the object is destroyed and can be used for any cleanup code.
 [`GameObject`](https://docs.unity3d.com/ScriptReference/GameObject.html) | Base class for all entities in Unity Scenes.
 [`GameObject.name`](https://docs.unity3d.com/ScriptReference/Object-name.html) | Inherited from `Object.name`;
-[`GameObject.GetComponent`](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) | Returns the component of Type type if the game object has one attached, null if it doesn't.
+[`GameObject.GetComponent()`](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) | Returns the component of Type type if the game object has one attached, null if it doesn't.
 GetComponent is the primary way of accessing other components.
 You can access both builtin components or scripts with this function.
 [`Component`](https://docs.unity3d.com/ScriptReference/Component.html) | Base class for everything attached to GameObjects.
 [`Component.gameObject`](https://docs.unity3d.com/ScriptReference/Component-gameObject.html) | The game object this component is attached to.
 A component is always attached to a game object.
 [`Vector2`](https://docs.unity3d.com/ScriptReference/Vector2.html) | A data structure used throughout Unity to represent 2D positions and directions.
 [`Vector3`](https://docs.unity3d.com/ScriptReference/Vector3.html) | A data structure used throughout Unity to represent 3D positions and directions.
 Also contains functions for doing common vector operations.

 ### Sources